weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 }
 ```

-Congratulations, you've performed your first vector search with Weaviate!
+And now you've performed your first vector search with Weaviate. :)

-As we expected, the top result is *Wired* with near 1 `certainty` value.
+As we expected, the top result is *Wired* with near-maximum (i.e. 1) `certainty` value.
 (Remember that our query vector was a truncation of *Wired*'s vector value.)
 Weaviate also returns two additional **Publication** objects whose `certainty` values are within our specified threshold.

 Hopefully, you can begin to see how vector searches work.
 The core concept is to retrieve objects based on their similarity to the query vector.

 ## Filters

-Vector search alone may not be sufficient, however, as it may return too many objects, or too many irrelevant results.
+As useful as it is, sometimes vector search alone may not be sufficient.
+For example, you may actually only be interested in **Publication** objects similar to *Wired* that are published outside of the United States, or was established after the year 2010.

-For example, you may actually only be interested in **Publication** objects that are published outside of the United States, or was established after the year 2010.
+In these cases, you can use Weaviate's scalar filtering capabilities - either alone, or in combination with the vector search.

-In these cases, you can use Weaviate's scalar (also known as *lexical*) search capabilities to filter results of the vector search.
 Try the following:

 {% include code/1.x/getting-started.query.publication.where.1.html %}